-Enter Program Mode and Change Factory Master Code

-- 1. Press the default Master Code: 1 2 3 4 5 6. - 2.
-Wait for the green light and press in until multiple beeps are heard.
-You are now in Program Mode. - (Note: The lock will beep every 6 seconds as a reminder that you are in Program Mode). - 3.
-Enter a new personal 6-digit Master Code number by pressing the following keys:

-[Inew Master Code] [Inew Master Code] (Inew Master Code] (Inew Master Code] (Inew Master Code) (Inew Master
+Enter Program Mode and Change Factory Master Code 1.
+Press the default Master Code: 2 3 4 5 6.
+2. Wait for the green light and press until multiple beeps are heard.
+You are now in Program Mode.
+(Note: The lock will beep every 6 seconds as a reminder that you are in Program Mode).
+3. Enter a new personal 6-digit Master Code number by pressing the following keys: [new Master Code] [new Master Code] [new Master Code] (the second set of digits must be exactly the same).
 (For example, if you want your new Master Code to be "664433".
-Press:

-E 1 E 664433 E 664433 \).

-Now that the Master Code has been changed, there is no need to change it again (unless you want to).
+Press: Now that the Master Code has been changed, there is no need to change it again (unless you want to).
 Since you are still in Program Mode, you can now proceed directly below and program various functions.
-Note: Programming any Function, such as setting the time, follows a consistent 5-step pattern: (1) Enter Program Mode (2) Press [I] [Function #]

-(3) Press 💷 and enter data (4) Press 💌 to end (5) Exit Program Mode (if desired).

-Set the Weekday

-1. Enter Program Mode (if not in already).
+Note: Programming any Function, such as setting the time, follows a consistent 5-step pattern: (1) Enter Program Mode (2) Press [Function #] (3) Press and enter data (4) Press to end (5) Exit Program Mode (if desired).
+Set the Weekday 1.
+Enter Program Mode (if not in already).
+2. Press Set the Date 1.
+Enter Program Mode (if not in already).
+2. Press Set the Time 1.
+Enter Program Mode (if not in already.

-2. Press ( A) ( Search and Search

-(For example - Friday - press 💽 400 💽 6 💌).

-Set the Date

-- 1. Enter Program Mode (if not in already). - 2.
-Press 💷 🕄 🛞 💷 [MMDDYY] 💌.

-(For example - May 10, 2002 - press 🗊 38 🗊 051002 💌).

-Set the Time

-1. Enter Program Mode (if not in already.
 If you just finished the above procedure, you are still in Program Mode).

-2. Press 💽 🛐 💽 [HHMM] 💽.
-(Use 24-hour military (HHMM) format, where PM adds 12 hours).

-(For example - 2:30pm - press 3 9 1 1430 \).

-Enter User Codes

-- 1. Enter Program Mode (if not in already). - 2.
-Press 💷 😰 💷 [User Number] 💷 [User Code] 💌.
+2. Press 1 3 9 1 (Use 24-hour military (HHMM) format, where PM adds 12 hours).
+(For example - 2:30pm - press 1 3 9 1 1 4 3 0 ).
+Enter User Codes 1.
+Enter Program Mode (if not in already).
+2. Press [ Exit Program Mode Hold Down any key for 3 seconds.

-(For example, John Smith is designated as User 21.
-You want him to use the User Code of "232323" to unlock the lock.
-Program the lock by pressing:

-3. Repeat step 2 for each new User.

-Exit Program Mode

-Hold Down any key for 3 seconds.
 Program Mode exit is confirmed by several beeps.
 You are now in "normal" operation.

-Re-enter Program Mode

-If you wish to re-enter Program Mode, key-in your new 6-digit Master Code, and press .

-You are now ready to mount and install your DL3000 series lock and give out your User Codes.
+Re-enter Program Mode If you wish to re-enter Program Mode, key-in your new 6-digit Master Code, and press You are now ready to mount and install your DL3000 series lock and give out your User Codes.
 Before installation, it is suggested you test and verify that all User Codes entered are active.
 Use the IR1 infrared printer (available separately) to print your own audit logs and User Codes list.